-7 Days • One week Morocco tour itinerary from Casablanca through Morocco’s four imperial cities: the capital of Morocco and its highlights.
+7 Days desert tour from Casablanca through Morocco’s four imperial cities: the capital of Morocco and its highlights.
 Delve into the oldest medieval city in the world – Fes.
-Explore the ochre city of Morocco – Marrakech and enjoy a guided tour of the many highlights.
+Explore the ocher city of Morocco – Marrakech and enjoy a guided tour of the many highlights.
 Furthermore, discover the beautiful Morocco’s enchanting “Blue City” – Chefchaouen.
-A Journey into Sahara through a variety of spectacular scenery: Fertile valleys, Centuries kasbahs, Grand Canyons, Cedar and pine forests and also barren, rocky landscapes to Merzouga Desert.
+One week Morocco Itinerary: A Journey into the Sahara through a variety of spectacular scenery: Fertile valleys, Centuries kasbahs, Grand Canyons, Cedar and pine forests and also barren, rocky landscapes to Merzouga Desert.
 Moreover, enjoy Camel trekking and spend a night in a traditional nomadic tent under an endless canopy of stars.
-Last but not least, marvel at the towering gorge of Todra and stroll through the winding alleys of the UNESCO-listed fortified kasbah of Ait Ben Haddou, an ancient desert village on an old caravan route.
+Last but not least, marvel at the towering Gorge of Todra and stroll through the winding alleys of the UNESCO-listed fortified kasbah of Ait Ben Haddou, an ancient desert village on an old caravan route.

 Welcome to Morocco!
-On arrival at Casablanca Airport, you will be met by your personal Driver/Guide and transferred to your accommodation in Casablanca afterwards for the 1st night of your one-week itinerary in Morocco.
+On arrival at Casablanca Airport, you will be met by your personal Driver/Guide and transferred to your accommodation in Casablanca afterward for the 1st night of your one week itinerary in Morocco.
 Check in and then spend the balance of the day at leisure to relax.

 Have free time for lunch in a restaurant overlooking the ocean.
 Later on, continue the journey to the blue city – Chefchaouen.
 Nestled high in the Rif Mountains, famous for its buildings washed in bright shades of blue, this is undeniably one of the world’s prettiest cities.
 The town derives from a Berber name chef chaouen which means look at the horns.
 Check into your Riad and then enjoy the rest of the day at leisure for individual exploration.